-Today’s historic photo of the day, with a video: Fausto Coppi winning Paris-Roubaix 1950 edition, with a great solo attack.
+Today’s historic photo of the day, with a video: Fausto Coppi winning the Paris-Roubaix 1950 edition, with a great solo attack.
 Coppi’s 1950 Paris-Roubaix winning move is widely regarded as one of the greatest rides in cycling history.

 There was a 20-men leading group.
 When the group came to the feed station in Arras (stage 6 of Tour de France 2014 has started from the town), Coppi attacked.
-In these years, it was OK to attack in the feed station, or when a rival is punctured.
-He took only team Mercier-Htuchinson’s French rider Maurice Diot for company.
-Diot’s director Antonin Magne told Diot not to work with Coppi.
-In response to Magne’s orders, with 45 kilometers to go, Coppi went solo, riding a 52×15 gear all the way to Roubaix velodrome.
+It was OK to attack in the feed station in these years or when a rival is punctured.
+He only took team Mercier-Hutchinson’s French rider Maurice Diot (see notes 1) for company.

-Maurice Diot (b: Paris, 13 June 1922; Migennes, d: 4 March 1972) was a French professional road bicycle racer.
+- Maurice Diot (b: Paris, 13 June 1922; Migennes, d: 4 March 1972) was a French professional road bicycle racer.
 In 1951, he won the Paris–Brest–Paris race of 1200 km, in a record time that has not been broken since.

-Antonin Magne (b: 15 February 1904; d: 8 September 1983) was a French cyclist who won the Tour de France in 1931 and 1934.
+- Antonin Magne (b: 15 February 1904; d: 8 September 1983) was a French cyclist who won the Tour de France in 1931 and 1934.
 Magne also won the 1936 UCI Road World Championships, and Grand Prix des Nations, triple (1934, 1935, 1936).
 He raced as a professional from 1927 to 1939 and then became a team manager.
-The French rider and then journalist, Jean Bobet, described him in Sporting Cyclist as “a most uninterviewable character” and “a man who withdraws into a shell as soon as he meets a journalist.”
+The French rider and then journalist, Jean Bobet, described him in Sporting Cyclist as “a most un-interviewable character” and “a man who withdraws into a shell as soon as he meets a journalist.”
 His taciturn character earned him the nickname of The Monk when he was racing.